maubanel/Virtual-Production-3-D-Foreground-and-2-D-Backbround-Composite/master/README.md

-## Add Master Sequence and Create and Export First Edit
+## Add Master Sequence and Export First Edit

 1. Now we can include multiple sequences inside a master sequence.
 So we can edit different sequences together.
 Go to **Scenes** and add a **Animation | Level Sequence**.
 Call it `MasterSequence`.
 Press the **+ Track** and add a **Shot Track**.